damaclab/Rule-Filtering/README.md

 ## Data Description
 Two required datasets are:
 1. Species Occurrence Dataset: It is given in EstuaryVsSpecies.CSV.
-Each entry contains the region number and the respective species found at that region.
+Each entry contains the region number and the respective species found in that region.
-2. Taxonomic Dataset: The taxonomic details of Indian mangroves are given in mangrove_taxonomy.csv It should include columns such as Species ID, Kingdom, Phylum, Class, Order, Family, Genus, and Species.
+2. Taxonomic Dataset: The taxonomic details of Indian mangroves are given in mangrove_taxonomy.csv.
+ It should include columns such as Species ID, Kingdom, Phylum, Class, Order, Family, Genus, and Species.
 Note: The taxonomic dataset covers all the species present in the occurrence dataset.